-What Causes Commercial Airline Accidents?
+What Causes Commercial Planes to Crash?

 If you think an airline and/or another party is responsible for your recent commercial airplane accident, you have rights as a survivor.
 In many cases, airlines knew or should have known about the hazard, but they failed to repair it in time to prevent injuries and deaths.
 In these cases, survivors could sue the airline for negligence.
 Going to court after an aviation crash could result in payment for your medical bills, pain and suffering, lost wages, and other damages.